Aircraft

 climb_altitude_profile(start_altitude, end_altitude, n_points=50)[source]

-Generate the altitude-vs-time curve during a climb.
+Generate altitude-vs-time curve during a climb.

 Parameters: